 Planning process for Sizewell C

 EDF SZC Co consulted on its pre-application proposals in stages.
-This is part of the planning process that leads up to the company making an application to the Planning Inspectorate for a DCO for the site.
+This part of the planning process led to the company making an application to the Planning Inspectorate for a Development Consent Order (DCO) for the site.